Picolab/indy-sdk/wrappers/node/readme.md

-# node bindings to libindy
+# libindy for node.js

-this addon is still experimental, expect some parts of it to function incorrectly.
+this addon is still experimental, expect some parts of it to function incorrectly. it uses [n-api](https://npmjs.org/package/node-addon-api) to call into node from c++.

-[n-api](https://npmjs.org/package/node-addon-api) is being used to call into c++, which means only node v8.0.0 and above will work (at least, until n-api has been backported to older node versions)

 ## prerequisites